fanzi1999/fanzi/README.md

 <br>
 so 见怪不怪
 <br>
-xixi.
+xixi.<br>
 in this sector, I will learn how to use github and record some mini skills.
 <br>
-first, "<br>"in this is whitespace. it is euqal to html's usage
+first, "br"in this is whitespace. it is euqal to html's usage